Refractive index: Definition

 The phase velocity is the speed at which the crests or the phase of the wave moves, which may be different from the group velocity, the speed at which the pulse of light or the envelope of the wave moves.
-Historically air at a standardized pressure and temperature has been common as a reference medium.
+Historically, air at a standardized pressure and temperature has commonly served as a reference medium.

 History

 Thomas Young coined the term index of refraction in 1807.

 Thomas Young was presumably the person who first used, and invented, the name "index of refraction", in 1807.
 At the same time he changed this value of refractive power into a single number, instead of the traditional ratio of two numbers.
-The ratio had the disadvantage of different appearances.
-Newton, who called it the "proportion of the sines of incidence and refraction", wrote it as a ratio of two numbers, like "529 to 396" (or "nearly 4 to 3"; for water).
-Hauksbee, who called it the "ratio of refraction", wrote it as a ratio with a fixed numerator, like "10000 to 7451.9" (for urine).
-Hutton wrote it as a ratio with a fixed denominator, like 1.3358 to 1 (water).
+Using a ratio had the disadvantage of it being given inconsistent notation: Newton, who called it the "proportion of the sines of incidence and refraction", wrote it as a ratio of two numbers, like "529 to 396" (or "nearly 4 to 3"; for water); Hauksbee, who called it the "ratio of refraction", wrote it as a ratio with a fixed numerator, like "10000 to 7451.9" (for urine); Hutton wrote it as a ratio with a fixed denominator, like 1.3358 to 1 (water).

 Young did not use a symbol for the index of refraction, in 1807.
 In the later years, others started using different symbols: n, m, and µ.
 The symbol n gradually prevailed.